pit-ray/win-vind/README.md

 ### GUI Mode
 This is default mode after starting `win-vind`.
 The target is the mouse cursor.
 For instance, if you input `h`, moves it to left.
 However, it doses not have a concept called rows and columns, so I implemented a wealth of alternative functions.
-You can be referred to wiki.
+You can be referred to <a href="https://github.com/pit-ray/win-vind/wiki/For-Users#key-bind-list">wiki</a>.

 #### Example
 You are able to start optional application shortcuts by a registered command as following.